 Get to Know the NIH Peer Review Process & Criteria

 Panels of expert scientists review all grant applications submitted to the NIH in a process known as peer review.
 Although several factors contribute to whether your application will be funded, great emphasis is placed on how the reviewers rate the scientific merit of your proposal.
-Section V of every funding opportunity announcement details the review criteria that will be used to assess your application.
+Section V of every funding opportunity details the review criteria that will be used to assess your application.
 Take note of these criteria and keep them in mind as you plan your application.

 Consider These Additional Application Elements